normanrichardson/structuralglass/README.md

 The only demand method is for the application of face loading on four-side supported glass.
 This condition is applicable for the design of four-side supported glass under wind load.

 # Development/Contributions
+1. Fork and clone to a local working directory
+2. Setup a virtual environment
+> python -m venv env

+> source env/bin/activate
+3. Install in editable mode
+> pip install -e

-## Testing
+4. Testing
-python -m unittest test.unittests
+> python -m unittest test.unittests